 Derivatives Risk - The Fund's use of futures, options and swaps is subject to market risk, leverage risk, correlation risk and liquidity risk.
 Market risk is described above, and liquidity risk and leverage risk are described below.
 Many over-the-counter derivative instruments will not have liquidity beyond the counterparty to the instrument.
 Correlation risk is the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 The Fund's use of options and swaps is also subject to credit risk and valuation risk.
 Credit risk is described below.
 Valuation risk is the risk that the derivative may be difficult to value and/or valued incorrectly.
 Each of these risks could cause the Fund to lose more than the principal amount invested in a derivative instrument.
-Some derivatives have the potential for unlimited loss, regardless of the size of the Fund's initial investment.
 The other parties to certain derivative contracts present the same types of credit risk as issuers of fixed income securities.
 The Fund's use of derivatives may also increase the amount of taxes payable by shareholders.
 Both U.S. and non-U.S. regulators have adopted and implemented regulations governing derivatives markets, the ultimate impact of which remains unclear.